chetaldrich/MLOCR/README.md

 We will be using the MNIST database of handwritten digits to make use of machine learning algorithms.

-We currently have implementations of the following machine learning techniques:
+We currently have implementations of the following machine learning techniques.

-1. Single Perceptron
+* Single Perceptron
-2. Naive Bayes
+* Naive Bayes

 In order to run the program, you'll need the [MNIST data](http://yann.lecun.com/exdb/mnist/), which you should place in a directory called `mnist`.

+The following commands should allow you to try each of the classification techniques we have implemented:

+* Single Perceptron
+  `python dataClassifier.py -c perceptron`
+* Naive Bayes `python dataClassifier.py -c naivebayes`